MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-table-update-policy-command.md

 ---
 title: .show table update policy command - Azure Data Explorer
-description: This article describes the .show table update policy command in Azure Data Explorer. ms.reviewer: yonil ms.topic: reference ms.date: 02/21/2023
+description: Learn how to use the `.show table update policy` command to show the table's update policy. ms.reviewer: yonil ms.topic: reference ms.date: 05/23/2023
 ---
 # .show table update policy

-Show the table update policy.
+Show the table's update policy.
 The [update policy](updatepolicy.md) instructs Azure Data Explorer to automatically append data to a target table whenever new data is inserted into the source table, based on a transformation query that runs on the data inserted into the source table.

 > [!NOTE]
 > The source table and the table for which the update policy is defined must be in the same database.